webel/tradera-api-client/README.md

+# Fork of Tradera API client

+-   exposes a few more SOAP endpoints
+-   transpiles to ESM instead of common

+---

 # Tradera API client

-This package enables a user to use the official Tradera API from withing their JavaScript/TypeScript projects.
-**At the moment, only a subset of the *PublicService* and *SearchService* has been implemented**.
+This package enables a user to use the official Tradera API from withing their JavaScript/TypeScript projects. **At the moment, only a subset of the _PublicService_ and _SearchService_ has been implemented**.

 ## Installation